Scale insects are among the few pests succulents occasionally encounter.

 Succulents are typically hardy plants, but the scale on succulents are attracted to the sap in the thick leaves.

 The word “succulent” comes from the Latin word for sap.
 These plants have thick, fleshy leaves or stems for retaining water.

-Succulent plants are found throughout the world in dry regions, including Australia, South America, and Africa.
+Succulent plants are found worldwide in dry regions, including Australia, South America, and Africa.